syahrulhamdani/mlc-2021/index.md

   }
 ---

-# Matematika dalam Lanskap Industri
+# Mathematics in Industry Landscape

 ---